HerbCaudill/herbcaudill.com/content/posts/20230101-establishing-trust-in-a-world-without-servers.md

 ### Introducing Seitan

-In the article quoted above, the Keybase team makes the case against TOFU and present their solution.
-I've ~~stolen~~ adapted yet another idea from Keybase: They call their invitation protocol the [Seitan token exchange](https://book.keybase.io/docs/teams/seitan); it adds a secret key to the invitation process in order to avoid the repeated leaps of faith required by TOFU.
+In the article quoted above, the Keybase team makes the case against TOFU and presents their solution.
+This is yet another idea that I've ~~stolen~~ adapted from Keybase.
+They call their invitation protocol the [Seitan token exchange](https://book.keybase.io/docs/teams/seitan); it adds a secret key to the invitation process in order to avoid the repeated leaps of faith required by TOFU.

 Here's how it works: